The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 Methodology & Data Sources

 How we calculate: Our North Dakota tax calculator uses official 2026 tax brackets from the North Dakota Office of State Tax Commissioner.
-We apply marginal tax rates correctly (only the income within each bracket is taxed at that rate), subtract the standard deduction ($15,000 single for 2026, follows federal), and calculate effective tax rates.
+We apply marginal tax rates correctly (only the income within each bracket is taxed at that rate) across 3 brackets: 0% on first $48,475, 1.95% up to $244,825, and 2.5% above.
+Standard deduction of $16,100 (single, 2026, follows federal).
 Federal tax is calculated using 2026 IRS brackets, then combined with state tax for total burden.

 Data sources: